 These guidelines will help ensure that the phone carriers don't mark your messages as spam and that your texts reach their intended recipients:

 Carriers have significantly increased transactional and marketing message content filtering.
 To improve deliverability, we recommend using broader terms that don’t appear to prompt this content filtering.
-The terms identified with trending increase in carrier filtering include:
+The terms identified with content filtering include:

-Because the filtering & deliverability are determined by each customer's cell carrier, Blackbird is not responsible for segments allocated to carrier-filtered messages.
+Because the filtering and deliverability are determined by each customer's cell carrier, Blackbird is not responsible for segments allocated to carrier-filtered messages.